Utah monolith: Removal

 The Utah division of the Bureau of Land Management (BLM) said that it received credible reports that the monolith was removed on the evening of November 27, 2020, by a then-unknown party, now known to be the Moab-based recreationists Andy Lewis, Sylvan Christensen, Homer Manson, and an anonymous companion.
 Several adventure photographers posted details and pictures about the dismantling and removal of the monolith.
 One witness reported that the four men had pushed the monolith over without tools, while onlookers watched, saying "this is why you don't leave trash in the desert" before breaking it apart and carrying away the pieces in a wheelbarrow.
 The group referred to the conservation ethic of "Leave No Trace".
 Photos of the site afterwards posted by visitors showed that all was left was a triangular metal piece (see photo), and witnesses reported seeing a pickup truck driving away from the site, carrying an object, as they approached.

-The BLM in Utah released the following statement on the agency Facebook page at 5:39 PM on November 28, 2020:

-Police in Utah clarified that they would not open an investigation into the removal and the local San Juan County Sheriff's Office said they could not devote the resources, although the Sheriff's Office posted a Most Wanted poster on their Facebook page.
-On November 30, 2020, the authorities reversed their initial decision, and planned a joint investigation with the Bureau of Land Management.
-Alan Freestone, chief deputy in San Juan County, confirmed this to The New York Times on December 1, stating: "I know they have some leads, and that's all we are saying right now."
+The BLM in Utah released a statement on the agency Facebook page on November 28, 2020, saying they did not remove the monolith, and because the structure is considered private property they would not investigate it further, leaving it to the local sheriff's office.
+The local San Juan County Sheriff's Office said they could not devote the resources, although they did post a Most Wanted poster on their Facebook page.
+On November 30, 2020, authorities reversed their initial decision, and planned a joint investigation with the Bureau of Land Management.
+Alan Freestone, chief deputy in San Juan County, confirmed on December 1, stating: "I know they have some leads, and that's all we are saying right now."